archway-network/discussions/CONTRIBUTING.md

 ## General Guidelines

-Please follow the following guidelines when creating a new topic or discussion.
+Please follow these guidelines when creating a new topic or discussion.

 ### Structure